Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Details of our numerical simulations

-To examine the structure of the final opinion clusters, we consider the ``final effective graph,'' which is the effective graph at convergence time.
-Our adaptive-confidence BCMs can yield adjacent nodes that are in the same final opinion cluster but do not have an edge between them in the final effective graph.
-For each final opinion cluster, we calculate the fraction of edges of the original graph that are in the final effective graph.
-For an opinion-cluster profile $\{K_i(t)\}_{r=1}^R$, let $E(r)$ denote the set of edges of the original graph between nodes in opinion cluster $r$ and let $E_\mathrm{eff}(t,r)$ denote the set of edges of the effective graph in opinion cluster $r$.
+To examine the structure of final opinion clusters, we study the properties of final effective graphs.
+Our theoretical results allow the possibility that some adjacent nodes converge to the same opinion without being mutually receptive.
+We observe this phenomenon in our numerical simulations.
+(See \cref{sec:results} for more discussion.)
+To quantify this behavior, we calculate a weighted average of the fractions of edges (which we call the ``weighted-average edge fraction'') that are in each opinion cluster of the final effective graph.
+In an opinion-cluster profile $\{K_i(t)\}_{r = 1}^R$, let $E(r)$ denote the set of edges of the original graph $G$ between nodes in opinion cluster $r$ and let $E_\mathrm{eff}(t,r)$ denote the set of edges of the effective graph $G_\mathrm{eff}(t)$ that are in opinion cluster $r$.
 That is,